Sex, Power, Money, Fame

 So what is up there, that the current is trying to reach?

 Above the third gate sits the heart, , and it is the hinge of the entire ascent, because the heart is the first gate where the separate self begins to dissolve.
 Below it, everything is about the self: my survival, my pleasure, my power, my name.
 At the heart, for the first time, the boundary between me and you starts to thin.
 Compassion is not a moral decoration added to a selfish animal.
 It is what the current feels like when it has climbed above the gates that only know the self.
-A person whose energy lives at the heart does not have to be told not to exploit others, because the others no longer feel fully separate from him.
+A person whose energy lives at the heart does not have to be told not to exploit others, because the others no longer feel fully separate from them.
 The commandment has become a perception.

 Above the heart, the throat, , the gate of truth and authentic voice, where what a person says begins to carry weight because it is no longer in the service of the lower hungers.
-Above that, the third eye, , the seat of the pineal and of the seeing that looks into the structure of things rather than their surface, which is exactly why the calcified, sealed pineal of the modern adult matters so much and why I treat its decalcification as a prerequisite for any of this.
+Above that, the third eye, , the seat of the pineal and of the seeing that looks into the structure of things rather than their surface, which is exactly why the calcified, sealed pineal of the modern adult matters so much, and why its decalcification is a prerequisite for any of this.
 And at the summit, the crown, where the longing that fame counterfeits finds its actual object, union, not with the crowd, but with the whole.

 God above all, as the actual mechanism

 Look at what the four lower hungers have in common.
 Money is the self defending its survival.
-Sex, in its distorted form, is the self consuming for its pleasure.
+Sex, distorted, is the self consuming for its pleasure.
 Power is the self enlarging itself over others.
 Fame is the self seeking to be eternal.
 Every one of them is a movement of the separate self, asserting, defending, aggrandising, perpetuating the I that stands apart from everything else.
 The lower gates are not four different problems.
 They are four expressions of one underlying condition: the conviction that I am a separate thing, alone in a world of other separate things, and must therefore secure, satisfy, dominate, and immortalise myself before the dark closes in.

 And the heart gate, the hinge of the whole ascent, is nothing other than the loosening of exactly that conviction.
 The current cannot pass the heart while the self insists on its separateness, because passing the heart is the dissolving of separateness.
 This is why no amount of effort aimed at the symptoms ever opens the gate.
 You cannot defend, satisfy, dominate, and immortalise the separate self all the way into the recognition that there is no separate self.
 The motion is in the wrong direction.